WELDING CLASSES

 Course Objective:

-To be able to produce quality single / multi-pass fillet and square groove welds ins all positions and joint designs, using both SMAW and GMAW welding processes.
+To be able to produce quality single / multi-pass fillet and square groove welds in all positions and joint designs, using two welding processes of your choice.
+Choices include GTAW, SMAW and GMAW welding processes.

 Course Content: